| extractAIC {base} | R Documentation |

 AIC = - 2\log L + k \times \mbox{edf},

-is the likelihood
+where L is the likelihood

-the equivalent degrees of freedom (i.e., the number of
+and edf the equivalent degrees of freedom (i.e., the number of

-parameters for usual parametric models) of fit
+parameters for usual parametric models) of fit.

-For generalized linear models (i.e., for lm
+For generalized linear models (i.e., for lm,

-the deviance, as computed by deviance(fit)
+the deviance, as computed by deviance(fit), plus

 a constant.

-corresponds to the traditional AIC, using k =
+k = 2 corresponds to the traditional AIC, using k =

-provides the BIC (Bayes IC) instead.
+log(n) provides the BIC (Bayes IC) instead.

-For further information, particularly about scale
+For further information, particularly about scale, see

 A numeric vector of length 2, giving